matrix-construct/construct/README.md

 	verify `"AllChecksOK": true`

 4. Relax restrictions for self-signed certificates.
-	- Due to the current nature of the federation and the number of unsophisticated personal deployments we have little choice but to advise this step.
-We cannot, in good faith, ship this software configured insecurely by default; therefor we leave this step to you.
+	- We cannot, in good faith, ship this software configured insecurely by default; therefor we leave this step to you.

 	```
 	conf set ircd.net.open.allow_self_signed true
 	```
+	> Most federation servers are personal deployments with self-signed certificates.
+Setting this option will decrease federation fragmentation.

 5. To use a web-based client like Riot, configure the "webroot" directory to point at Riot's `webapp/` directory by entering the following: